KING-SAMM/SQL_for_Data_Science/wk1_inroducton_to_sql_and_basic_querying/day1_Introduction_to_sql_relational_databases_and_sql_clients/03_sql_clients.md

 ## Installing and configuring an SQL client.

 ***a.
+MySQL Workbench***:
-MySQL Workbench***: To install MySQL Workbench, [visit the MySQL website](https://dev.mysql.com/downloads/workbench/) and download the appropriate installer for your operating system.
+To install MySQL Workbench, [visit the MySQL website](https://dev.mysql.com/downloads/workbench/) and download the appropriate installer for your operating system.

 ![MySQL Workbench download page](https://sqlfordatascience.com.ng/img/week1/mysql-workbench-download-page-md.png "MySQL Workbench download page")

 Follow the on-screen instructions to install the software.
 After installation, launch MySQL Workbench and configure a new connection by providing the necessary database credentials.

 ***b.
-SQL Server Management Studio***: SQL Server Management Studio is typically installed as part of the SQL Server installation process.
+SQL Server Management Studio***:
+SQL Server Management Studio is typically installed as part of the SQL Server installation process.
 If you do not have SQL Server installed, you can download SQL Server Management Studio separately from the Microsoft website.
 Once installed, launch SSMS and connect to a SQL Server instance by providing the server name and authentication details.

 ***c.
+PostgreSQL***:
-PostgreSQL***: To install PostgreSQL, visit the PostgreSQL website and download the appropriate installer for your operating system.
+To install PostgreSQL, visit the PostgreSQL website and download the appropriate installer for your operating system.
 Follow the on-screen instructions to install the software.
 After installation, launch your preferred SQL client and configure a new connection by providing the necessary database credentials.

 ## Connecting to a database.

 ***a.
+MySQL Workbench***:
+You can connect via:
+    - MySQL workbench,
+    - MySQL Commandline Client or
+    - MySQL Shell

+    These three come in the same packsge.

-MySQL Workbench***: To connect to a MySQL database with MySQL Workbench, launch the software and select "New Connection" from the "Database" menu.
+***Via MySQL Workbench***: To connect to a MySQL database with MySQL Workbench, launch the software and select "New Connection" from the "Database" menu.
 Enter the necessary database credentials, including the host name, port number, username, and password.
 Click "Test Connection" to ensure that the connection is successful, then click "OK" to save the connection details.

 ***via MySQL Commandline Client***: This CLI tool comes with the MySQL package when downloading and installing MySQL Server and Workbench.
 Search for it in the searchbox or start menu and launch it from there.

 ![MySQL Commandline Client](https://sqlfordatascience.com.ng/img/week1/mysql-clclient.png "MySQL Coomandline Client")

 It opens with a prompt to enter a password.
-Provide the password you set while configuring MySQL Workbench and you will get a welcome message.
+Provide the password you set while configuring MySQL Workbench and you will get a welcome message when connected.

 ![MySQL Commandline Client welcome message](https://sqlfordatascience.com.ng/img/week1/mysql-clclient-welcome.png "MySQL Coomandline Client welcome message")